Astaxanthin Algae (Haematococcus pluvialis)

-Astaxanthin is a potent antioxidant that occurs naturally in a number of plants and animals.
+Astaxanthin is a potent antioxidant that occurs naturally in several plants and animals.
 In addition to being an antioxidant, Astaxanthin also has anti-fatigue and anti-inflammatory properties and many other health benefits.
-Astaxanthin belongs to a group of micronutrients called carotenoids and is a red pigment that gives salmon, lobster and flamingo feathers their color.
+Astaxanthin belongs to a group of micronutrients called carotenoids and is a red pigment that gives salmon, lobster, and flamingo feathers their color.

-Astaxanthin antioxidants protect your cells against the effects of free radicals, which are unstable molecules that have the capacity to harm cellular structures leading to heart disease, cancer, and more.
+Astaxanthin antioxidants protect your cells against the effects of free radicals, which are unstable molecules that can harm cellular structures leading to heart disease, cancer, and more.
 Astaxanthin antioxidants neutralize free radicals by giving electrons that stabilize the molecules.
-Free radicals may come from normal metabolic processes in the body or from external sources such as X-rays, cigarette smoke, air pollution, and industrial chemicals.
+Free radicals may come from normal metabolic processes in the body or external sources such as X-rays, cigarette smoke, air pollution, and industrial chemicals.

 The History of Astaxanthin

 Astaxanthin was first identified and isolated from lobster in 1938 by Richard Kuhn in Germany, making it one of the first carotenoids to be examined by researchers and scientists.
 Following the finding that astaxanthin worked to improve the health and vitality of animals, Astaxanthin was subject to further investigation and scientific study.
 Today there are over a thousand peer-reviewed papers that have been published in scientific journals looking at astaxanthin and its health-promoting effects.

 Uses and Benefits of Astaxanthin

 Astaxanthin is an antioxidant that helps to reduce oxidation in the body, which is associated with several diseases.
 Also, unlike other antioxidants such as vitamins E, C, and D, astaxanthin doesn’t become pro-oxidant in the body.
 The wide-ranging benefits mean that astaxanthin can be used as a preventative, as well as a proactive food supplement.